Althro/Tales-Retold-of-Neon-Nights/README.md

 ## Preamble

 Tales of the Neon Nights (TotNN) is a list that seeks to make small but meaningful tweaks to provide a more fluid experience in Night City and open up some new ways to play the game.
+If you can play Cyberpunk, you will be able to play this list.

 ## Installation